 Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 Every photo you upload, every email you send, every movie you stream, and every app you open on your phone often rely on a physical place most people never see or think about, which is the data center.
-In fact, these are massive buildings filled with rows upon rows of humming servers that work around the clock to keep the digital world running.
-Simply put, if the internet is the cloud, then data centers are the weather factories behind it, and they all go hand in hand, as one cannot function without the other.
+These are massive buildings filled with rows of humming servers that work around the clock to keep the digital world running.
+If the internet is the cloud, then data centers are the weather factories behind it, and they all go hand in hand, as one cannot function without the other.

 At first glance, a data center might look like any other warehouse.
 However, it is a tightly controlled environment where power, temperature, airflow, and security are managed down to even the tiniest detail, as the stakes for every malfunction can be pretty high.
 Indeed, even five simple minutes of downtime could cost millions, disrupt services for thousands of users, and lead to unimaginable loss on a global scale, which is why these facilities are built and run with care, like one would a fortress.

 But then, how are these data centers developed?
-From site selection to design, from getting a power source to run all of that activity, and making sure the facility is more capable of running around the clock without crashing out, even during the worst storm the city could experience, how does this all happen?
+From site selection to design, and from securing a power source to ensure all activities run smoothly, to making the facility capable of continuous operation without failure, even during the city's worst storms, how does this process unfold?

 This piece explores the anatomy of a data center and what it takes to create a world-class facility, from the design to the construction process and even its operations.